The-McGrail-Foundation/MIMEDefang-website/content/categories/faq/virus.md

 Title: I didn't send a virus -- why does your software claim I did?
 Date: 2021-07-14 18:40:30
 Category: faq
+Description: Why you may be blamed for sending a virus you didn't send - viruses forge sender addresses, and MIMEDefang does not notify forged senders by default.
 Num: 015
 Audience: enduser
 Status: published